bundlecraft-io/bundlecraft/SECURITY.md

 Developers and contributors are expected to:

-- Sign commits with verified GPG keys.
+- Sign commits with verified GPG keys (encouraged).
 - Follow dependency scanning and linting rules defined in CI workflows.
-- Avoid introducing runtime network calls or package downloads.
+- Avoid introducing runtime network calls or package downloads outside the explicit Fetch layer.
 - Treat all external configuration and source data as untrusted input.
 - Keep development environments patched and isolated.